 Brooklyn, NY; Mobile

 A MobileBooth is an Airstream trailer outfitted with a recording studio that travels the country year-round collecting stories.
 The MobileBooth partners with local public radio stations for 4-6 weeklong visits to towns and cities nationwide.
-Two Facilitators and one Site Supervisor staff the MobileBooth.
+Two Facilitators and one Manager staff the MobileBooth.

 StoryCorps seeks to record stories from a diverse range of American voices — from our Griot Initiative to preserve stories of African-Americans, to our Historias Initiative to collect the experiences of Latinos — and candidates with experience working with Black/African American, Latino, and Asian American communities are strongly encouraged to apply.

-Excellent benefits package that includes medical, dental, vision, Flexible Spending Accounts, 403(b) Retirement Savings Plan, Employee Assistance Plan, pre-tax transit benefits, and paid time off (vacation, sick leave, personal days, and holidays).
+StoryCorps provides an excellent benefits package that includes medical, dental, vision, Flexible Spending Account, 403(b) Retirement Savings Plan, Employee Assistance Plan, and TransitCheks; also includes paid time off (vacation, sick leave, personal days, and holidays).

 Essential Duties and Responsibilities

 - Welcome participants and guide them through the interview process, asking questions as appropriate

 - Handle all technical aspects of the recording process